developer-defined-accelerations/appendix/README.md

 ### RQ2
 #### Detection
-To detect accelerated jobs, run `dotnet run -- cluster --all` and `dotnet run -- detect`.
+To detect accelerated jobs, run `dotnet run -- cluster --all` and `dotnet run -- detect --all` (requires dataset).
 This produces `k-means_all.csv` and `ruled_detection.csv`.
 Then manually (using Excel) select detected jobs based on the threshold.

 #### Manual Inspection
 The inspection results are in the `rq2_classification.xlsx` file.
 The file `rq2_Final Labels.csv` is for computer processing.